OriAshkenazi/BestFork/README.md

 ## Overview

-BestFork is a Python-based CLI tool designed to identify and prioritize best developers who have forked a specific GitHub repository.
-By analyzing the "Amount of Change" and the last update time, GitForkFinder sorts potential contributors who could be valuable additions to the original project's community.
+BestFork is a Python-based CLI tool designed to identify and prioritize the best developers who have forked a specific GitHub repository.
+By analyzing the "Amount of Change" and the last update time, BestFork sorts potential contributors who could be valuable additions to the original project's community.

 ## Features